unnati914/Care4ther-/README.md

  * While naming the layout files, ensure that the convention followed is (activity/fragment) _ (name).xml like ```activity_main.xml``` , ```fragment_user_location.xml``` .
  * * The activity/fragment file name corresponding to the layout files should be named as                       (activity/fragment name)(activity/fragment).java like ```UserLocationActivity.java``` corresponding to the layout file ```activity_user_location.xml``` , ```UserLocationFragment.java``` corresponding to the layout file ```fragment_user_location.xml``` .
  * Name the views and widgets defined in the layout files as (viewtype/widget) _ (name) _ (no. in the file if any) like  ```button_save``` , ```editText_user_location``` .

-*FEATURES OF THE APP*

-The app is made using Java language, various features are being added in the app like.. alert system for an accident,sensors,etc

-Try implementing this project and suggest changes:)
-Happy Learning!